taku-n/cccc/README.md

 Example
 =======

-You will get a reverse proxy with TLS and a web server.
+You get a reverse proxy with TLS and a web server.

 ```
 $ git clone https://github.com/taku-n/cccc.git